NascimentoJhesimiel/NascimentoJhesimiel/README.md

 ## ♠️ Welcome!

 I'm a Full-Stack Developer and passionate about technology and innovation.
-Currently pursuing a Bachelor's in Systems Analysis and Development at Uninassau (1st period).
+Currently pursuing a Bachelor's in Systems Analysis and Development at Uninassau.
 Also i have a keen interest in develop Java web applications and Cloud Computing.

 🔭 Working on exciting projects and looking for new opportunities to collaborate and grow.